tiwariPC/ExoPieElement/README.md

+New README
+git cms-init
+git cms-merge-topic cms-egamma:EgammaPostRecoTools #just adds in an extra file to have a setup function to make things easier

+git cms-merge-topic cms-met:METFixEE2017_949_v2

 # Installation of ExoPieElement and dependencies

 ## This setup has been tested only for slc6 for centos7 please contact, work is in progress.